HR & Payroll Software from TankhaPay

 Using this formula, the organisation can accurately determine the financial impact of an employee’s leave on their salary, considering variations in the number of working days in a month and accounting for weekends if necessary.

-Causes of Loss of Pay
+Causes of Loss of Pay (LOP)

 • Illness or Injury: Employee health is a significant factor affecting attendance and work continuity.
 If an employee falls ill or sustains an injury due to an unforeseen accident, it often leads to a loss of pay.
-This can encompass various situations such as sickness, maternity or paternity leave, and other unforeseen circumstances affecting an employee’s ability to work.
+This can encompass various situations such as sickness, maternity leave, and other unforeseen circumstances affecting an employee’s ability to work.

 • Unauthorised Absence: Instances of unauthorised absence, where employees take leave without providing prior notice or approval, can result in a loss of pay.
 Such unauthorised absences not only disrupt workflow but may lead to fair pay reductions, impacting employee morale and potentially causing long-term legal complications for both the employee and the organisation.